vanHeemstraSystems/circuit-management/README.md

 ### Define the Schema in Postgres for Our Plot Management Service

-The schema of our plot management service is based on Plotly and should follow a nesting alike below:
+The schema of our circuit management service is based on CircuitVerse and should follow a nesting alike below:

 ```
 	[